-The answer to this rhetorical question is – no.
+The answer to this rhetorical question is – NO!

-The question is the title for a paper that I had published in 2011 in the Journal of Change Management 11(4): 451-464.
+The question provides the title for a paper that I had published in 2011 in the Journal of Change Management 11(4): 451-464.
 It is gratifying that at the time of writing, this paper has been downloaded 18,931 times.

-Human Relations Special Issue on organizational change failure
+Human Relations Organizational Change Failure Special Issue

-Central to this outlook is that organizational research has long been concerned with the features of and mechanisms for how organizations change, while at the same time acknowledging separately that large-scale organizational changes tend to fail (Hughes, 2011).
+Page 160 – Central to this outlook is that organizational research has long been concerned with the features of and mechanisms for how organizations change, while at the same time acknowledging separately that large-scale organizational changes tend to fail (Hughes, 2011).

-We do so recognizing that, even though the majority of change initiatives fail in some way (Hughes, 2011), there is perpetual interest in successful firms and success stories (Bledow et al., 2017).
+Page 167 – We do so recognizing that, even though the majority of change initiatives fail in some way (Hughes, 2011), there is perpetual interest in successful firms and success stories (Bledow et al., 2017).

-FOR THE AVOIDANCE OF DOUBT, I never generalized in 2011 that change tends to fail.
+For the avoidance of doubt, I never generalized in 2011 that change tends to fail.
 I never would make such a sweeping generalization given that organizational changes are highly context dependent with outcomes being very dynamic.
 Either ‘fail’ or ‘succeed’ dualisms miss the subtleties of elements of both failure and success in any organizational change.